NorfolkGreg/GregCustom/resources/ReadMe.txt

 by a "Paper Dart" icon and the Embed code option by the "</>" icon.

-I haven't explored whether the the code built into the theme works with other video hosting services.
+I haven't explored whether the code built into the theme works with other video hosting services.
 ____________________________________________________________
 Uploaded Video